bserdar/took/readme.md

 Once the authentication server is defined, use the following command to get a token:

 ```
-  took token <name>
+  took token <name> [username]
 ```
 where name is the configuration name used during add.
+If username is not given, it'll be prompted.
 This will print out the active token if there is one, renew if necessary, or ask for username/password to get a new token.
 For example:

 ```
   took token prod